 The University of Melbourne Archives holds many collections of historical material relating to World War One.
 These collections include original items from Australian soldiers, nurses and doctors at the various fronts, as well as business, union and personal papers revealing the situation on the home front.

-For example, material samples of Australian Army uniforms in a textile business collection; the Bendigo anti-conscription campaign committee minutes; correspondence from Vera Scantlebury Brown as a young female assistant-surgeon in England; and souvenirs including poppies picked on the Western Front in 1916 and still intact as part of the Ray Jones collection.
+The social and economic crisis the war caused is reflected in almost all UMA’s collections from the period.
+Business records, union and community organisation collections and personal papers reveal the impact of the war on all aspects of Australian life.
+Collection highlights include: the Swallow and Ariell Busy Bees album of photographs showing the war efforts of their staff; the Bendigo anti-conscription campaign committee minutes; correspondence from Vera Scantlebury Brown as a young female assistant-surgeon in England; and souvenirs including poppies picked on the Western Front in 1916 and still intact as part of the Ray Jones collection.

-Articles and exhibitions based solely or partly on UMA's World War One collections include:
+Collection material and resources based solely or party on UMA collections include:

 We will help until the war is done